 To me, this means self-responsibility of our bodies, our minds and our actions.
 It means owning our power as women, returning to our true nature as women and bringing back the feminine essence that somehow got lost in our culture.
 But here is where it gets tricky..
 I don't want women begging to join the patriarchy..
 Patriarchal values run so deep that in many cases, self-proclaimed feminists don’t realize that they are not trying to take down the patriarchy, they are working to perpetuate it.
 I don't want to be a contributor in a toxic system, I want us women to unite and create a whole new system based on feminine values.

-That is why I question the use of the term equality sometimes.
+That is why I'm always mindful while using the term equality.
 Men and women are so beautifully different!
 We're complimentary, but not the same.

 "What is she talking about?"
 I hear some people say.
 There are women who claim to experience no disadvantages of being female in our current society, but in conversation with them that doesn't seem to be entirely correct.